foxmeder/unit/README.md

 Add more unit including common unit from China

-new function `UnitConv` to do conversion conveniently
+New function `UnitConv` to do conversion conveniently

 ## Installation